-It’s estimated that around one-person-in-seven will have some kind of hearing loss during their lifetime so what is hearing loss and how can it be corrected?
-The sensitivity of our hearing is indicated by the quietest sound that we can detect, called the hearing threshold.
-Your threshold can be accurately measured by a hearing aid audiologist who will note on a graph the quietest sounds, at different frequencies, which you can hear.
-Normal hearing thresholds are not the same for all frequencies.
+It's estimated that around one person in seven will experience some form of hearing loss during their lifetime.
+So, what is hearing loss, and how can it be corrected?
+The sensitivity of our hearing is indicated by the quietest sound that we can detect, known as the hearing threshold.
+This threshold can be accurately measured by a hearing aid audiologist who will record on a graph the quietest sounds at different frequencies that you can hear.
+It's important to note that normal hearing thresholds are not the same for all frequencies.
+Explore further

 It is estimated that 10 million people in the UK, young and old, suffer from some form of hearing loss and sixty per cent of these (six million) would benefit from hearing aids.
 Sadly only about a quarter actually actually have them even though there is much research linking untreated hearing loss with poor performance at work, difficulty with personal relationships, social isolation and even depression and ill health.